flokoe/bash-hackers-wiki/docs/howto/mutex.md

 continues.
 Those are **two separate steps**!
 That means it's **not an atomic operation**.
-There's a small amount of time between checking and creating, where another instance of the same script could perform locking (because when it checked, the lockfile wasn\'t there)!
+There's a small amount of time between checking and creating, where another instance of the same script could perform locking (because when it checked, the lockfile wasn't there)!
 In that case you would have 2 instances of the script running, both thinking they are succesfully locked, and can operate without colliding.
 Setting the timestamp is similar: One step to check the timespamp, a second step